12-Month Wedding Timeline

 Submit Your Final Guarantees To Your Wedding Venue

 This is the final number of guests attending your wedding.
-Check exactly what date you have to submit the final count.
+Check the exact date on which you have to submit the final count.

-Typically you cannot reduce the numbers from hereon, and you have to pay for this minimum even if some guests don’t show.
+Typically, you cannot reduce the numbers from here on, and you must pay this minimum even if some guests don’t show up.

 2 Days Before Your Wedding

-Drop Off Any Items Under “Stuff” At The Wedding Venue
+Drop Off Any Items At The Wedding Venue

 If your wedding venue can safely store your escort cards, programs, favors, gift bags for overnight guests, etc., drop them off before your wedding day so you have less to carry and worry about on the day of your wedding.

-This way, the wedding venue folks will also get a head start and don’t have to look for any items on the day of the wedding if they are in charge of setting them up.
+This way, the wedding venue folks will also get a head start and don’t have to look for any items on the wedding day if they are in charge of setting them up.

 However, you should never drop off your bridal dress at the venue in advance, even if it is more convenient.